zentrocdot/sd-webui-aspect_ratio2width_height/README.md

 <a target="_blank" href=""><img src="./images/image_aspect_ratio_width_height.png" alt="button panel"></a>

+One can enter an aspect ratio like 6:5 or 5:6 in the text field.
+Using the Calculate button Width and Height are calculated.
+Using the Apply button one can use the calculated values for Width and Height in the web UI.

+I added two features, to have more control over the calculation.
+As everybody knows a resolution must be an integer number and not a floating point number.
+By the radio button Rounding rounding of the values can be enforced.
+By the radio button Exact Calculation an exact calculation will be performed.

+Let me explain what exact calculation means using an example.
+Let's say that we want to use an aspect ratio of 6:5.
+The regular calculation leads to a resolution of 614.4 x 512 pixel.
+An exact calculation leads to a resolution of 624 x 520 pixel.
+The first one needs to be rounded to be meaningful usable in the image generation.

 # Development and Test Environment

 The <i>Extension</i> was devolped and tested under Linux using the web UI AUTOMATIC111 with following specification: